 Why travel to Africa?
 We get it.
 You are spoilt for choice now that the domestic pleasures of staying at home are beginning to pall.
 We are all being enticed with images of far-flung beautiful and empty destinations, each one more excited to welcome you than the last.

 So where do you venture next?
-Which places should make it to your new bucket list?
+Which places should make it onto your new bucket list?

-We’ve been selling trips to Africa for over 25 years so naturally we are passionate about it.
-But quite honestly we don’t feel we have much convincing to do.
-Especially at this time when Africa’s offering of wide open spaces, fresh air and fewer people is likely to appeal to most travelers post this pandemic.
+We’ve been selling trips to Africa for over 25 years, so naturally we are passionate about it.
+But quite honestly, we don’t feel we have much convincing to do.
+Especially at this time when Africa’s offering of wide open spaces, fresh air and fewer people, is likely to appeal to most travellers after this pandemic.